tjhorner/arch-on-air-scripts/README.md

 ## `keyboard-backlight.py`

 This is a script from the Arch wiki that I have i3 bindings for.
+It simply sets the keyboard backlight.